MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPUnifiedGroupMembers.md

 Get-PnPUnifiedGroupMembers -Identity $groupId
 ```

-Retrieves all the members of a specific Office 365 Group based on its ID
+Retrieves all the members of a specific Microsoft 365 Group based on its ID

 ### ------------------EXAMPLE 2------------------
 ```powershell
 Get-PnPUnifiedGroupMembers -Identity $group
 ```

-Retrieves all the members of a specific Office 365 Group based on the group's object instance
+Retrieves all the members of a specific Microsoft 365 Group based on the group's object instance

 ## PARAMETERS

 ### -Identity
-The Identity of the Office 365 Group.
+The Identity of the Microsoft 365 Group.

 ```yaml
 Type: UnifiedGroupPipeBind